SAAssist/saassist-server/README.rst

 Using saassist-server
 ---------------------

-The saassist-server is simple to be used.
-Do you need to run the saassist-server specifying the CVE or IV number that you want to create (-c) on repository.
+The saassist-server is simple to use.
+You need to run the saassist-server specifying the CVE or IV number that you want to create (-c) on the repository.

 Example: ``saassist-server -c CVE-2016-3053`` or ``saassist-server -c IV88136``

-The another options are -h to help of to -u update an existent CVE/IV.
+The other options are -h to help of -u to update an existent CVE/IV.

 Screenshots
 ^^^^^^^^^^^